CVE Catalog

 Recommendation

-Immediately update the Linux kernel to a version containing the fix that adds a role check for tp_vars before accessing sender fields.
+Immediately update the Linux kernel to a version containing the fix that adds a role check before accessing sender fields.
+If updating is not possible, consider disabling the batman-adv module or restricting trusted connections.

 Original NVD description (English source)